Hierarchy settings

 Blank column dimension 'State' is suppressed

-1.7.
+1.6.
 Row hierarchy icon

 You can select custom icon styles to represent the row hierarchy i.e. choose the expand/collapse icons for hierarchical categories.
-If 'None' is selected, an icon will not be displayed.
+If None is selected, an icon will not be displayed.

-Row hierarchy icon
+Setting desired row hierarchy icon

-1.8.
+1.7.
 Column hierarchy icon

 You can select custom icon styles to represent the column hierarchy as well.